szamehlg/GetAndCleanDataCourse/CodeBook.md

 ### 4. Descriptive variable names

-After converting the reduced matrix with 66 columns into a data frame, the feature labels obtained under 'Mean and standard deviaton only' (those containing "-mean()" and "-std()") are used as descriptive variable names for this data frame (R script: Step 9).
+After converting the reduced matrix with 66 columns into a data frame, the feature labels obtained under '2.
+Mean and standard deviaton only' (those containing "-mean()" and "-std()") are used as descriptive variable names for this data frame (R script: Step 9).

 Then ```cbind``` is used to create a data frame (the first tidy data set) with 10299 subject ids followed by the same number of activity labels as the first two columns and the (10299*66)-matrix as remaining columns (R script: Step 10):